eco4cast/Statistical-Methods-Seminar-Series/avgar-smith_issa/README.md

 A PDF of the slides from the main presentation is saved as `iSSA_ESAwebinar.pdf`.
 The FAQ slides are at the end of the main slides.

+### Q & A

+A follow-up document with more questions and answers is available as `Q_and_A.md`.
+It should be rendered properly here on GitHub.

 ### Scripts

 This repository contains 4 R scripts.
 The main R script, `amt_demo.R`, is what we work through during the webinar.
 In addition, there are supplementary scripts contained in the directory `extra/`: